bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-greenlight-v1.md

 ---
 layout: page
-title: "GreenLight Legacy"
+title: "GreenLight 1.0"
 #category: "install"
 date: 2016-12-08 16:29:25
 ---

 BigBlueButton is an open source web conferencing system for online learning.
 The project’s goal is to enable teachers to provide remote students anywhere in the world a high-quality online learning experience.

-**These are the docs for the old outdated version of Greenlight, now dubbed Greenlight Legacy.
-If you are using the latest version of Greenlight, checkout the [latest docs](/install/greenlight.html).**
+**These are the docs for the old and outdated Greenlight 1.0.
+If you are using the latest version of Greenlight, checkout the [latest docs](/install/greenlight-v2.html).**

 # Overview